devcoditor/EditorX/README.md

 # Extension Loading

 Bramble loads a set of extensions defined in `src/extensions/bramble-extensions.json`.
-You can add remove from this list.
+You can alter which extensions Bramble loads by adding or removing items from this list.
 You can also temporarily disable extensions by using `?disableExtensions`.
-For example, to disable QuickView and CSSCodeHints load Bramble with `?disableExtensions=QuickView,CSSCodeHints` on the URL.
+For example: to disable QuickView and CSSCodeHints, load Bramble with `?disableExtensions=QuickView,CSSCodeHints` on the URL.

 --------------